folio-org/mod-inventory-update/README.md

 on a comparison with the set of relationships that may be registered for the Instance in storage already, relationships will be created and/or deleted (updating relationships is obsolete).

-#### Provisional Instances created when related Instance doesn't exist yet
+#### Provisional Instance created when related Instance doesn't exist yet

-If an upsert request comes in with a relation to an Instance that doesn't already exist in storage, a provisional Instance will be created, provided that the request contains sufficient data as required for creating the provisional Instance - like any mandatory Instance properties.
+If an upsert request comes in with a relation to an Instance that doesn't already exist in storage, a provisional Instance will be created provided that the request contains sufficient data as required for creating the provisional Instance - like any mandatory Instance properties.

 #### Deletion of Instance-to-Instance relations

 Only existing relationships that are explicitly omitted in the request will be deleted.
-In FOLIO Inventory, a relation will appear on both Instances of the relation, say, one Instance will have a parent relation and the other will have a child relations.
+In FOLIO Inventory, a relation will appear on both Instances of the relation, say, one Instance will have a parent relation and the other will have a child relation.

 This may not be the case in the source system where, perhaps, the child record may declare its parent but the parent will not mention its child records.